box/developer.box.com/content/guides/embed/ui-elements/installation.md

 ## CORS

-To use UI elements an application needs to whitelist the domain the widget is used on for Cross Origin Resource sharing.
+To use UI elements an application needs to allow the domain the widget is used on for Cross Origin Resource sharing.
 See the [CORS guide][cors] for more details.